joonashak/vyardage/README.md

 Configuration is loaded with `rc` which means you can override any configuration variables by defining them in `server/.vyardagerc`.
 However, if you use the npm/docker commands outlined in this document, all necessary variables will be set for you when running in either development or testing mode.

+#### Environment variables

+Name|Definition
+-|-
+DATABASE_URL|Postgres connection string for database connection.
+SESSION_SECRET|Salt for hashing passwords.

+#### Creating Initial User

+The database is not seeded for security.
+Instead, you need to create an initial admin user account by making a request to `/api/v1/initialUser`.
+The request payload should be a JSON object containing the keys `username` and `password`.
+The request will fail if the `User` table is not empty.

 #### Production Configuration

 This app is designed to be run on Heroku.
 Since Heroku does not install development dependencies for building, `npm` must be directed not to run in production mode, otherwise the correct version of `@babel/cli` cannot be installed (`npx` uses an outdated version).
 Set the following environment variable in Heroku: